Can be completed entirely online

-- Have graduated from an NLNAC-accredited and state-approved program in nursing.
+- Have graduated from an ACEN-accredited and state-approved program in nursing.

 - Meet the curriculum requirements for the nursing major.
 (Note: An RN may be awarded academic credit for previous non-nursing studies.
 In accordance with the Pennsylvania Articulation Model, 32 nursing credits may be awarded upon completion of the Professional Nursing Seminar (NUR 324), which facilitates progress toward degree completion.)

 - Possess their unencumbered RN license (or an ADN).

 - Obtained a 2.5 GPA or better in your previous course of study.

 - Graduated within three years of applying to Cedar Crest or have worked 1,000 hours within the past three years.

 - See the nursing department for additional criteria and program information.